Skip to content

 npx likec4 start

-If you want to use it in any arbitrary project without npx, install it globally:
+To use it in any project without npx, install it globally:

 Terminal window